 Symptoms of COVID-19 often resemble symptoms of other illnesses.
 It is the expectation that if a student becomes ill during the school day, a parent/guardian or caregiver will pick that student up within one hour of notification.
 Students who become ill with COVID-19 symptoms will be isolated until they are picked up.
 If an adult or student on campus presents symptoms of COVID-19 or tests positive, we will adhere to the following protocol outlined by the Maryland Department of Health.
 Click here for a full size view the chart

 Medicine at school

-Bryn Mawr partners with online health management system Magnus Health to securely collect and store student medical information.
-Parents and guardians are responsible for uploading annual physical exams and completing all consents and forms through Magnus Health, which is accessible by logging in to the Parent Portal
+Bryn Mawr partners with the online health management system Magnus Health to securely collect and store student medical information.
+Parents and guardians are responsible for uploading annual physical forms and immunization records and completing all consents and other forms in Magnus Health.

 In the event of a weather-related or emergency school closing, Bryn Mawr will notify families via the e2Campus Emergency Notification System (ENS).
 All parents must subscribe to the system, which will broadcast notices via email, voice, and text messaging.
 Communications from the headmistress and the divisions will be sent via email and posted on the Parent Portal.

 The school uses campus-wide bells and alarms, broadcast phone messages, web alerts, and e2 Campus to notify school personnel and students of an emergency.
 School marshals communicate the protocol to be followed on our campus and, when necessary, campus security is in communication with our coordinate schools, Gilman School and Roland Park Country School, by two-way radio, email, and cell phone.